 Many people have had to make substantial changes in their life in order to cope with overwhelming debt obligations.
 These burdensome debts can challenge almost every aspect of a debtor’s life, including their pet ownership.
 From large animals such as horses to small hamsters, a pet owner is responsible for providing basic care such as food and shelter to an animal they own.
 These expenses can become problematic when facing bankruptcy.

-To discuss your bankruptcy options and what exemptions may be available to help you to keep your pets, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+To discuss your bankruptcy options and what exemptions may be available to help you to keep your pets, contact the Birmingham bankruptcy lawyers of [firm-name], by calling [phone-number] today.

 The expenses associated with caring for an animal can prove very high in many cases.
 A pet owner needs to provide a variety of services for the care of their animal both as a legal and moral obligation.